8 Best Renters Insurance Companies in Rhode Island of 2025

 Personal Property Coverage

-This pays to repair or replace the property that’s stolen or vandalized or that has been damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.
+This pays to repair or replace the property that’s stolen or vandalized or damaged due to fire, windstorms, smoke damage, and other perils your policy may cover.

 What is Actual Cash Value vs. Replacement Cost?